Portfolio: Data Journalism

 Portfolio: Print and Web

 Vermont police must record the race of every driver they pull over.
 So, where’s the data?
 (Seven Days)

 Without easy narratives that match familiar story schema, policy and regulation are deemed too dull or too dense to fit within a click-driven, deadline-oriented news cycle.
 And that’s a problem.

 Data-driven journalism isn’t always about numbers.
-Structuring information like data also allows for keen analysis — and may reveals a virtual quarry of stories to mine.
+Structuring information like data also allows for keen analysis — and may reveal a virtual quarry of stories to mine.

 Three and a half years ago, I left self-employment to attend graduate school.
 The one thing I wanted at the end was a job — a regular paycheck.
 Now, I’m giving up a regular paycheck to return to my business, Niles Media.
 And it feels great.